xxgicoxx/eh-url/README.md

 # eh-url
-Node.js package for check whether a string is a URL.
+Node.js package for check if a string is a URL.

 <p align="center">
   <img src="assets/imgs/eh-url.png">
 </p>

+# Features
+* Check if a string is a URL

 # Prerequisites
 * [Node.js](https://nodejs.org/en/)